Nepal Update - 2019

 Village hopes for the school

 The village would like to extend the school to offer beyond Class 8 (the current govt funded limit).
 They do have classes from 9-12 but the teachers have to be paid for by the village as the govt only pays for teachers up to Class 8.
 These 2 extra teachers cost around AUD 4,000 – 5,000 per year.

 The government did distribute some funds post-quake – NC 1,000 per student (around AUD 20) and NC 25,000 per lost classroom.
 A total of 2 lakh (AUD 1200).
 All this money was pooled to buy land for the new school.

-Dhwoj has employed a Nepali team of carpentry and stone masonry teachers to help villagers to rebuild their homes themselves.
-They spent for 4 months in the village and it has been very successful – especially since most of these villagers were living in houses built by their forbears.
+Dhwoj employed a Nepali team of carpentry and stone masonry teachers (Skills Nepal) to help villagers to rebuild their homes themselves.
+TheSkills Nepal team spent for 4 months in the village and it has been very successful – especially since most of these villagers were living in houses built by their forebears.
 They have never had to build one and did not have the traditional skills required to restore the village's beautiful architectural design.